-During the busy season (late May through mid-October) you will need a timed-entry permit as well as a park pass to enter Rocky Mountain National Park.
-You can only get the timed-entry permit by purchasing it online in advance.
-Park passes however are required all year long, but unlike the permits they can be purchased at the park entrance.
+During the busy season (late May through mid-October) you will need a timed-entry permit during peak hours, as well as a park pass to enter Rocky Mountain National Park.
+You can only get the timed-entry permit by purchasing them online in advance.
+Park passes however are required all year long, but they can be purchased at the park entrance.

 The Permit System